 - Grill each side of the pork chop until grill marks appear and the edges lightly browned.

-As with pork tenderloin, it’s important to that you don’t overcook the chops and to allow grilled pork chops rest a few minutes before slicing/serving.
+As with pork tenderloin, it’s important that you don’t overcook the chops and to allow grilled pork chops rest a few minutes before slicing/serving.

 How Long to Grill Pork Chops